 We routinely get messages of success and notes of praise from our employees, which is so wonderful.
 We know we will never have complete buy-in from every employee because you have to want a lifestyle change first, but every person we get on board with the wellness program is another success story.
 Sadly, for some it takes a health tragedy before they wake up.

-OATS has over 650 drivers that span almost the entire state of Missouri.
-As an OATS driver, you are required to pass a DOT physical.
-Drivers are issued medical cards which are generally good for 2-3 years before another physical is required.
+OATS Transit has 660 drivers that span almost the entire state of Missouri.
+As an OATS Transit driver, you are required to pass a DOT physical.
+DOT Medical cards are issued for 3 months, 6 months, 1 year or 2 years.
+We are seeing fewer two year cards given due to various health issues.
+This is a big reason why we continue our wellness program.
 Over the last few years we have seen an increase in the number of drivers getting cards for a shorter amount of time because of certain health conditions such as obesity, sleep apnea, diabetes, etc.

-New this year, DOT physicals can only be performed only by a medical examiner listed on the National Registry of Certified Medical Examiners.
-Factors that will play a much bigger role in these new 2014 regulations include a healthy body mass index (BMI) and more focus on sleep apnea.
-Some of our long-term drivers are experiencing problems passing the DOT physicals under the new federal motor carrier regulations enforced in May 2014.
-OATS is serious about helping our staff become healthier, and achieving their health/weight loss goal through various wellness initiatives.
+Since 2014, DOT physicals can only be performed only by a medical examiner listed on the National Registry of Certified Medical Examiners.
+Factors that will play a much bigger role in these 2014 regulations include a healthy body mass index (BMI) and more focus on sleep apnea.
+Some of our long-term drivers are experiencing problems passing the DOT physicals under the federal motor carrier regulations enforced in 2014.
+OATS Transit is serious about helping our staff become healthier, and achieving their health/weight loss goal through various wellness initiatives.

-About OATS: OATS, Inc. is a private, not‐for‐profit corporation providing specialized transportation for senior citizens, people with disabilities, and the rural general public in 87 Missouri counties.
-Governed by a 15‐member Board of Directors, the organization has a staff of over 700 employees and a fleet of 800 vehicles statewide.
+About OATS Transit: OATS Transit is a private, not‐for‐profit corporation providing specialized transportation for senior citizens, people with disabilities, and the rural general public in 87 Missouri counties.
+Governed by a 12‐member Board of Directors, the organization has a staff of 760 employees, 660 drivers and a fleet of 800 vehicles statewide.
 The home office is located in Columbia, Missouri with seven regional offices located throughout the state.
-OATS has grown to be one of the largest and most unique systems of its kind in the country.
-For more information about OATS, Inc., please visit their website at www.oatstransit.org.
+OATS Transit has grown to be one of the largest and most unique systems of its kind in the country.
+For more information about OATS Transit please visit their website at www.oatstransit.org.

 National RTAP Healthy Habits Technical Brief